Matthew Wright (basketball): Senior national team

 In 2016, he was included in the pool of the Philippine men's senior national team where the members of the Philippine squad that participated at the 2016 FIBA Asia Challenge was derived from.

 The following year, Wright was on the team for the 2017 SEABA Championship, and he won a gold medal.
 He was also on the roster for that year's FIBA Asia Cup, and scored 25 points in a win over Qatar to clinch the top spot in Group B. However, Gilas only finished in seventh place after making back-to-back second-place finishes.
 He contributed 12 points (including a perfect 7-of-7 from the free throw line) in a win over Japan for the 2019 FIBA World Cup qualifiers.

 In 2018, he was involved in the Philippines–Australia basketball brawl, as he was among nine Filipino players ejected from the game.
 As a result, him and Japeth Aguilar had to serve a one-game suspension, which was the least punishment among players involved.
 They were able to make their return in a qualifying game against Qatar.

 For the final World Cup qualifiers in 2019, Wright was not included in the lineup.
 Still, Gilas qualified for the World Cup with a win over Kazakhstan.
 He returned to the Gilas pool for the World Cup, but experienced pains in his ankle.
 His ankle got better, but in the end, he was one of the final cuts from the final roster for the World Cup.
 He was able to win a gold medal in the 2019 SEA Games.

 Wright begged off from the Gilas Pilipinas pool for the first window of the Fiba Asia Cup qualifiers due to rehab for an ankle injury.
 In 2022, he returned to Gilas for the 2021 SEA Games.
 Unlike last time, Gilas was denied its gold medal by Indonesia in the finals.

+In 2025, Wright committed to Gilas for the 2025 SEA Games.
+This was his first time returning to the national team since 2022.
+This time, Gilas was able to win the gold medal, defeating Thailand in the finals.